Optimal waveform for fast synchronization of airfoil wakes: Phase synchronization analysis of airfoil wakes

 The spatial phase sensitivity fields with respect to the streamwise and transverse velocity components $Z_u$ and $Z_v$ for NACA0012 airfoils at $\alpha = 35^\circ,\,45^\circ$ and $55^\circ$ are obtained through the adjoint-based approach described in Section 2.2.
-Using the obtained spatial phase sensitivity fields, we can compute the optimal waveform for fast entrainment at each grid point as per equation~\ref{eq:optimal_waveform} which is then used to obtain the optimal entrainment speed at each grid point.
-We investigate the effect of the angle of attack on the entrainment speed and waveforms of NACA0012 airfoil wakes, as shown in figure \ref{fig:fig02_effect_aoa}.
+Using the obtained spatial phase sensitivity fields, we can compute the optimal waveform for fast synchronization at each grid point as per equation~\ref{eq:optimal_waveform}, which is then used to obtain the optimal synchronization speed at each grid point.
+We investigate the effect of the angle of attack on the synchronization speed and waveforms of NACA0012 airfoil wakes, as shown in figure \ref{fig:fig02_effect_aoa}.
 We consider the case when the forcing frequency $\Omega_f =\Omega_n$ and $\Delta \Omega =0$.
-It follows from equation~\ref{eq:optimal_waveform} that the optimal actuation waveform at each point is proportional to the corresponding derivative of the phase sensitivity function $\boldsymbol{\zeta}^\prime(\theta)$.
-The spatial distributions of entrainment speed $S$ around the airfoil found using the optimal waveform for $\alpha = 35^\circ, 45^\circ$ and $55^\circ$ are depicted in figures~\ref{fig:fig02_effect_aoa}$(a)$-$(c)$.
-As the angle of attack increases, the overall magnitude of the entrainment speed decreases, indicating an increased difficulty in entrainment for higher post-stall angles of attack.
-Further, we also note that the white region around the airfoil corresponds to a small optimal entrainment speed indicating the difficulty in entrainment.
+It follows from equation~\ref{eq:optimal_waveform} that the optimal actuation waveform at each point is proportional to the corresponding derivative of the local phase sensitivity function $\boldsymbol{\zeta}^\prime(\theta)$.
+The spatial distributions of synchronization speed $S$ around the airfoil found using the optimal waveform for $\alpha = 35^\circ, 45^\circ$ and $55^\circ$ are depicted in figures~\ref{fig:fig02_effect_aoa}$(a)$-$(c)$.
+As the angle of attack increases, the overall magnitude of the synchronization speed decreases, indicating an increased difficulty in synchronization for higher post-stall angles of attack.
+With an increase in $\alpha$, we observe stronger and larger leading- and trailing-edge vortex structures.
+To achieve synchronization with external forcing, the vortex formation time and the length scale have to be modified.
+This therefore becomes challenging with higher $\alpha$, which is reflected in reduced synchronization speed.
+Further, we also note that the white region around the airfoil corresponds to a small optimal synchronization speed, indicating that, irrespective of the actuation energy, these spatial locations are not conducive for flow modification.
 This means that the actuation effort must penetrate the outside of the boundary layer.
-For all $\alpha$, the local maxima in the entrainment speed are attained near the leading and trailing edges, suggesting them as optimal actuation locations for entrainment (indicated as black dots).
-The optimal actuation waveforms in the $x$ and $y$ velocity directions, at the leading and trailing edges for various $\alpha$ are shown in figures~\ref{fig:fig02_effect_aoa}$(d)$-$(e)$.
-As $\alpha$ increases, the optimal waveform becomes increasingly non-sinusoidal, due to the asymmetry in the vortex formation and shedding process near leading and trailing edges at higher angles of attack.